tmehta12/LIFE748-Git-workshop/3_Create_code.md

 # Chapter 3.
 Create our first code

 ## Learning Outcomes
-> - Prepare some code to add to our repository
+> - Preparing some code to add to our repository.
-> - Check the status of our repository before committing
+> - Examining the status of our repository before committing.

 ## 3.1 Write some code
 Now that we have a repository set up it is time to write some code.